Ruekompa/owlphabet/README.md

 ### To-do
 1. Secure uploads for non-downloading.
-2. Tracking Credits - Artist own and or can belong to a project through track credits.
+2. Tracking Credits - Artist owns and or can belong to a project through track credits.
 Have a discussion.
 Should credits be through listing roles (writing, arranging, lyrics, instruments)

+Display artist page with related projects

 ### Issues
 1. On production only, when users are uploading pjax doesn’t work for other users (allowing users to seamlessly play while browsing)